 She surveys the room.
 Everything here means something to her.
 Everything here is done with love, she says.
 That’s the gift she has to offer.
 For her, that’s what being Anishinabek is.
 None of it is someone else’s idea of how things ought to be.

 Bnaaswi Biiaaswah’s apartment walls are covered in family photos: grinning nieces and nephews in regalia, his son and daughter, his grandkids, his parents in various stages of their lives.
 Eagle feathers hang everywhere.
 Small trays of tiny seed beads, carefully sorted by color, lie on a small table near the window.
 Bnaaswi is beading 50 feathers to present to survivors of residential schools—designed to indoctrinate Native children in Western ways—at the Garden River Healing Lodge in Ontario.

 Bnaaswi grew up in Sault Ste.
 Marie, Michigan.
 His childhood summers sound idyllic: living in the woods with his lumberjack father, where he learned to cook, use an axe, chase away bears, keep the cabin tidy and drive while barely able to see over the dashboard.

 Public school wasn’t as much fun.
 He didn’t fit in … was called racist names … couldn’t relate to the teachers—until Indian studies classes began and the Niigaanagiizhik Club was formed, allowing Anishnabek students to dance powwow style.
 Bnaaswi laughs at the memory of his first regalia.
 It was a humble affair, pretty much just bells, breechcloth and headbands.
 But dancing at his first real powwow, alongside others who were the same as him—even though some of them were relatively resplendent in eagle feathers and beadwork—made him feel proud.

 Between the ages of about 18 and 30 he forgot this pride.
 He was serving in the Marine Corps overseas, away from other Natives most of the time.
 He started drinking and didn’t quit until undergoing treatment at an American Indian rehab center in Baraga, Michigan, and a halfway house in Marquette.
-There he started dancing again and participating in Anishinabek rites—traditional ceremonies and powwow celebrations that have helped keep him sober for 19 years.
+There he started dancing again and participating in Anishinabek rites.
+The traditional ceremonies and powwow celebrations have helped keep him sober for 19 years.